wewnumam/wewnumam.github.io/content/about.md

 draft: false
 ---

-I love phylosophy.
+📚 I love phylosophy.

-I'm presistent in programming.
+🧑‍💻 I'm presistent in programming.

-I'm create value from content and design.
+🏷 I create value from content and design.

-People come to me for tech support.
+💻 People come to me for tech support.

 ...